-My paintings would generally be considered abstract (as opposed to representational), but usually there is a dimensional subject or scene that I’m wanting to explore and bring forth.
-I like abstract because the viewer gets to discover what is going on and what it means; that makes it personal …and the story changes over time.
+The paintings are abstract.
+I like abstract because the viewer gets to discover what is going on and what it might mean; it’s personal …and the story changes over time.

 I have been painting for decades.
 I am also versed in photography and printing; both commercial and fine art.
-I’ve also worked extensively with wood, metal, glass, and casting.
-This site is primarily about my painting and studio practices including some tips for artists doing their own photography.
-I also do professional photography for artists; for jury slides, grant applications, and files for reproduction (giclée or print).
-To learn more about that go to: shootartphoto.com
+I’ve also worked with wood, metal, glass, and casting.

-I received a bachelor’s degree in Graphic Communications (Design and Print) from Cal Poly in 1984.
+I received a bachelor’s degree in Graphic Communications (Graphic Design and Printing) from Cal Poly, SLO.

 I have formal training in painting and drawing and among others, spent a year studying painting in California with Michael Loffredo (former student of Elmer Bischoff).

 My studio is in The NorthEast Arts District of Minneapolis; Studio 139 (named for now) in the Northrup King building, 1500 Jackson St. NE 55413.
-There are many open studio events; First Thursdays of each month in the evening, Two major weekend events in Spring and Fall, many Saturdays (for private appointment or to join my occasional email, contact me)
+There are many open studio times; First Thursdays of each month in the evening, Two major weekend events in Spring and Fall, many Saturdays (for private appointment or to join my occasional email, contact me).

 Kate O. says about her new painting "Family Time;"